-Let me guess…you want to know how to get a promotion.
+Let me guess.
+You want to know how to get a promotion.
 Why wouldn’t you?
 A better job brings more money, higher status and better visibility.
-Simply stated, you could use more money right now.
+And you could always use more money.

 You have salable skills.
 So, why don’t you get yourself a promotion?
 What’s standing in your way?